okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/java/integrationsteps.md

 #### Success status

-For a successful user sign in (`AuthenticationStatus.Success`), use [AuthenticationResponse](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/response/AuthenticationResponse.java)'s `getTokenResponse` method to retrieve the token and proceed to process the authenticated user request.
+For a successful sign-in response (`AuthenticationStatus.Success`), use [AuthenticationResponse](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/response/AuthenticationResponse.java)'s `getTokenResponse` method to retrieve the token and proceed to process the authenticated user in the app.

 For example: